Azure guidance for secure isolation

 |10.||Hypervisor Agent on the host executes an internal call to stop the VM.||System Context||N.A.|

 Commands generated through all steps of the process identified in this section and sent to the FC and FA on each node, are written to a local audit log and distributed to multiple analytics systems for stream processing in order to monitor system health and track security events and patterns.
-Tracking includes events that were processed successfully, as well as events that were invalid.
+Tracking includes events that were processed successfully and events that were invalid.
 Invalid requests are processed by the intrusion detection systems to detect anomalies.

 Logical isolation implementation options

 Azure provides isolation of compute processing through a multi-layered approach, including:

 - Hypervisor isolation for services that provide cryptographically certain isolation by using separate virtual machines and using Azure Hypervisor isolation.
 Examples: App Service, Azure Container Instances, Azure Databricks, Azure Functions, Azure Kubernetes Service, Azure Machine Learning, Cloud Services, Data Factory, Service Fabric, Virtual Machines, Virtual Machine Scale Sets.